-a=extmap:4096 URI-gps-string

-a=extmap:4096 URI-gps-binary

-a=extmap:4097 URI-frametype

-m=video

-a=sendrecv

-m=audio

-a=sendrecv
+a=extmap:4096 URI-gps-string a=extmap:4096 URI-gps-binary a=extmap:4097 URI-frametype m=video a=sendrecv m=audio a=sendrecv m=video a=sendrecv a=extmap:1 URI-toffset a=extmap:2/recvonly URI-gps-string a=extmap:3 URI-frametype m=audio a=sendrecv a=extmap:1/sendonly URI-toffset

 The answerer is interested in receiving GPS in string format only on video, but cannot send GPS at all.
-It is not interested in transmission offsets on audio, and does not understand the URI-obscure extension.
+It is not interested in transmission offsets on audio, and does not understand the URIobscure extension.
 It therefore moves the extensions from session level to media level, and adjusts the declarations: